RESOURCES FOR OUR 3-4 COACHES

 Coaches Training

 The 3-4 Coaches Bag Training is a 45 minute in-house training class that all 3-4 coaches need to complete.
-The course highlights important safety, league information, with a focus on ages 3-4 and coaching resources available.
+The course highlights important safety, overall program information/overview, with a focus on ages 3-4 and coaching resources available.
 After completion, please print, sign, scan and email me the completed Coaches Code of Conduct.
 Click here to download.

 60 Ways to Play